spatie/laravel-csp/README.md

 #### Using multiple profiles

-To test out changes to your CSP policy you can specify a second profile in the `report_only_profile` in the `csp` config key.
+To test changes to your CSP policy you can specify a second profile in the `report_only_profile` in the `csp` config key.
 The profile specified in `profile` will be enforced, the one in `report_only_profile` will not.
-This is great for testing out a new profile or changes to existing CSP policy without breaking anything.
+This is great for testing a new profile or changes to existing CSP policy without breaking anything.

 ### Testing